TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 calls into the SPMD on the newly woken up physical core.
 Then the SPMC is entered at the secondary physical core entry point.

-In the current implementation, the first SP is resumed on the coresponding EC (the virtual CPU which matches the physical core).
-The implication is that the first SP must be a MP SP.
+As per secondary boot protocol described in section 18.2.2 of the FF-A v1.3ALP1 specification, each pinned execution context of every MP SP is woken up by SPMC, thereby giving an opportunity to the MP SP's EC on secondary core to initialize itself.
+Upon successful initialization, the EC relinquishes CPU cycles through FFA_MSG_WAIT ABI and moves to WAITING state.

+Note that an UP SP does not have a pinned execution context.
+Hence, if a system only has UP SPs, then there are no pinned execution contexts to be resumed on secondary cores.

 In a linux based system, once secure and normal worlds are booted but prior to a NWd FF-A driver has been loaded:

-- The first SP has initialized all its ECs in response to primary core boot up (at system initialization) and secondary core boot up (as a result of linux invoking PSCI_CPU_ON for all secondary cores).
+- Every MP SP has initialized its primary EC in response to primary core boot up (at system initialization) and secondary ECs in response to secondary cores boot up (as a result of linux invoking PSCI_CPU_ON for all secondary cores).
+  If there are multiple MP SPs deployed, the order in which their respective ECs are woken up is determined by the boot-order field in the partition manifests.
-- Other SPs have their first execution context initialized as a result of secure world initialization on the primary boot core.
-Other ECs for those SPs have to be run first through ffa_run to complete their initialization (which results in the EC completing with FFA_MSG_WAIT).
+- Every UP SP has its only EC initialized as a result of secure world initialization on the primary boot core.

 Refer to `Power management`_ for further details.